-- School teams determine priorities and develop scenarios - Plan for resource increases or decreases based on enrollment trends at the school - Adjust and finalize budgets based on final school allocation - Attend staffing workshops - Submit the finished school's budget in a budget arena meeting
+- 1. School teams determine priorities and develop budget scenarios. - 2.
+Plan for resource increases or decreases based on school enrollment trends. - 3.
+Adjust and finalize budget plan based on final school allocation. - 4.
+Attend staffing workshops to prepare staff budget. - 5.
+Submit the finished school's budget during the budget arena meeting.

-DETERMINE BUDGET PRIORITIES AND DEVELOP BUDGET SCENARIOS
+1. DETERMINE BUDGET PRIORITIES AND DEVELOP BUDGET SCENARIOS

-In January and February principals should work with their BLT, director of schools, Human Resources business partner and budget analyst to:
+In January and February principals should work with their BLT, Regional Executive Director, Human Resources business partner and the budget office to:

-- Attend trainings and gather information to help with budgeting. - Engage with school teams to use your CSIP and its Racial Equity Action Plan as a guide for budget priorities, informed by student outcome data. - Develop budget scenarios that anticipate school allocations. - Review the past year's budget and expenditures to create a plan for non-staff budgets (see "Budgeting for Non-Staff Items" on page 26).
+- Attend trainings and gather information to help with budgeting. - Use the school's CSIP and Racial Equity Action Plan as a guide for budget priorities, informed by student outcome data. - Develop budget scenarios that anticipate school allocations. - Review the past year's budget and expenditures to create a plan for non-staff budgets (see "Budgeting for Non-Staff Items" on page 23).